 The idea of a movie based on Roald Dahl’s famous children’s book The BFG (Big Friendly Giant) had me excited because I vaguely recall enjoying the story as a child.
-Having seen the Steven Spielberg directed film, it’s clear for me that this is one of those instances where the book may definitely be much better than the movie.
+Having now seen the Steven Spielberg directed film, it’s clear for me that this is one of those instances where the book may definitely be much better than the movie.

-The BFG has reminded me that sometimes re-living stories and/or re-watching films I loved as a child, especially if they were made with children as the target audience may result in those films not being well received by my adult brain.
+The BFG has reminded me that sometimes re-living stories and/or re-watching films I loved as a child, especially if they were made with children as the target audience may result in those films not being well received by my now adult brain.
 One such example would be The Never Ending Story (1984).
 I really wouldn’t recommend revisiting that.
-I did and I ended up wishing that I’d let it remain as magical as my young brain remembered.
+I did and I ended up wishing that I’d let it remain as magical as my young brain’s experience of it.

 Happy Film Loving

 2 thoughts on “THE BFG (2016): The Thing I Liked…”